Vani9411/Kubernetes-Minikube/README.md

 📦 Outcome

-By building this project myself, I:
+By building this project myself:

 ✅ Learned Kubernetes fundamentals (Deployment, Service, Scaling)

 ✅ Practiced using Minikube for local Kubernetes setup

 ✅ Gained confidence in using kubectl commands for real-world projects